 Segmental dystonia affects at least two parts of your body that are next to each other.

 Generalized dystonia affects areas all over your body.

 Focal dystonia affects one particular area of your body.

 What causes dystonia?

-a problem in the part of the brain called the basal ganglia.
+problem in the part of the brain called the basal ganglia.
 This is where your brain

 processes the information that helps your muscles contract.
 The theory is that your

-ability to think.
+to think.
 It isn’t generally related to mental health issues.
 Sometimes, dystonia

 can occur after taking certain kinds of medicines.
 This is called tardive dystonia.